 Being on a waitlist can be agonizing.
 Unlike your friends and peers, who may have started to announce their exciting future plans, you feel stuck in college limbo.
 This can be a particularly horrible feeling if you’re trying to transfer into an institution, and it can be demoralizing if you’re trying to return to school as an adult.
 Unfortunately, the odds of getting off any particular waitlist do not weigh in your favor.
 Statistics vary from year to year, so there is almost no way of predicting the likelihood of receiving an acceptance offer.
 You can check the most recent statistics by searching for an individual college and clicking on “Applying.”
-Macalester College, for example, accepted nearly 80% of the 269 students who accepted a place on their waitlist in 2014, but in 2015, they accepted zero of the 177 students on their list.
+Macalester College, for example, accepted zero of the 238 students who accepted a place on their waitlist in 2017, but in 2016, they accepted over 50% of the 192 students students on their list.

 Why are there so many waitlisted students?

 The waitlist at many elite schools is just as long as, or even longer than, their list of accepted students, and some waitlists are even larger than the entirety of the freshman class.
-Carleton College offered 1,366 students a place on the waitlist in 2016, but the freshman class only had room for 567 students.
-(Only two students were accepted off the waitlist.)
+Carleton College offered 1,486 students a place on the waitlist in 2017, but the freshman class only had room for 529 students.
+(Only 34 students were accepted off the waitlist.)
 While it may seem unfair, colleges do have their reasons for doing this.
 Here are a few issues in higher education that may help you understand your school’s motives for choosing to waitlist students rather than accept or reject them outright.